MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgearcconnection.md

 ## Description

 Connects or disconnects the AksEdge cluster running on this machine to or from Azure Arc for Kubernetes.
-Running this modules requires an up to date version of the Az.ConnectedKubernetes and Az.Accounts modules as well as an up to date helm version in the binary path.
+Running this module requires the latest version of the Az.ConnectedKubernetes and Az.Accounts modules as well as the latest helm version in the binary path.

 ## Examples